Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 ## Storage

 ServiceControl requires storage for its database.
 Data stored by ServiceControl must be persistent and not stored in the container itself, as containers often need to be rebuilt.
-ServiceControl data is stored via [docker volumes,](https://docs.docker.com/storage/volumes/) which are resilient to container rebuilds so that data is not lost.
-This sample writes logs to a docker volume as well to ensure logs are not lost.
+ServiceControl data is stored via [docker volumes,](https://docs.docker.com/storage/volumes/), which are resilient to container rebuilds so that data is not lost.
+This sample also writes logs to a docker volume to ensure logs are not lost.

 ## Transport

-The [Azure Service Bus Transport](/transports/azure-service-bus/) is used, but Docker works with all supported [broker-based transports](/transports/selecting.md#broker-versus-federated).
+The [Azure Service Bus Transport](/transports/azure-service-bus/) is used, but all supported [broker-based transports](/transports/selecting.md#broker-versus-federated) can be used with containers.

 Set the Azure Service Bus connection string in the `.env` file (value `Endpoint=sb://xxx.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=xxx`).

 ## Init and runtime containers

 ServiceControl has a setup and a run-time stage.
-During the setup stage, queues are created, but no messages are ingested and processed, while during the run-time stage no setup is performed and messages are ingested.
-In a production environment, often the setup stage is run with administrative access to resources and the runtime stage is run with least-privilege.
+During the setup stage, queues are created, but no messages are ingested and processed, while during the run-time stage, no setup is performed, and messages are ingested.
+In a production environment, the setup stage is often run with administrative access to resources, and the runtime stage is run with the least privilege.

 The same stages are applied to Docker.
 The `docker-compose.init.yml` Docker Compose file executes the [ServiceControl init containers](/servicecontrol/containerization/#init-containers).

-NOTE: The init and runtime Compose files should use different connection strings (administrative vs least privilege) in a non-developer environment.
+NOTE: The init and runtime Docker Compose files should use different connection strings (administrative vs least privilege) in a non-developer environment.

 ## Running the sample